min2ha/ukwa-site/content/target/57526/index.en.md

   "start_date": "2017-09-27T09:00:00Z"
 }

-# Lit-Net: For readers, writers, storytellers & lovers of words throughout the Midlands & beyond

 A literary website based on promoting events and literature in the West Midland's.
 It was previously funded by MLA and the Arts Council.